mam7337/photometry_pipeline/README.md

 # photometry_pipeline
-#The goal is to automate photometry reductions from a number of different telescopes.
+#The goal is to automate photometry reductions using observations from a number of different telescopes.